 B2B’s Should Pay Closer Attention to Market Research

-B2B audiences tend to be more niche than B2C markets, which try to appeal to the largest market share possible.
+B2B audiences tend to be more niche than B2C markets.
+Most B2C companies try to appeal to the largest market share possible. within their niche.
 This needs to be reflected in the marketing strategies for each.
-B2C corporations want to use their marketing to appeal to the largest potential buyer share possible as a way to drive sales.
+B2C corporations want to use their marketing to appeal to their largest target market as a way to drive sales.

-On the other hand, B2B companies know that there are a select number of companies that have the need and buying potential for their products, which are typically much more expensive than B2C retail products.
+On the other hand, B2B companies know that there are a select number of companies that have the need for their products.
+This is one of the many disadvantages B2B companies have.
+Typically, those products are much more expensive than B2C retail products.
 As such, B2B marketers need to use carefully tailored market research to ensure that their advertising is doing what they intend for it to do.

 Reputation Is Crucial for B2B and B2C Companies

 Both B2B and B2C companies rely on a strong brand reputation to drive sales.
-B2B companies place a higher emphasis on company referrals and repeat business, since the likelihood of repeat or add-on sales from the same customer is generally higher than it is at a comparable B2C level.
+B2B companies place a higher emphasis on company referrals and repeat business.
+This is because the likelihood of repeat or add-on sales from the same customer is generally higher than it is at a comparable B2C level.

 B2C companies, especially those in the retail and Consumer Packaged Goods (CPG) space, rely on word of mouth referrals to drive sales.
 Simply put, both types of businesses need to develop a strong reputation for providing a quality product that delivers value to their customers.

 Marketing is a highly individualized process.
-As social media opens up greater amounts of traceable data, I anticipate seeing a higher value being placed on data analytics and professionals who can consolidate and interpret this information as a way to strategize.
+Social media opens up greater amounts of traceable data.
+You and I can anticipate seeing a higher value being placed on data analytics and professionals who can consolidate and interpret this information as a way to strategize.
 Finding the right marketing professional who can do that for your business is a great place to start!